tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <figcaption>The <code>deltatime</code> values are larger and more erratic.</figcaption>
 </figure>

 This is where the *delta time* proves useful.
 The time between frames can be used to calculate where the snake's head should be, as opposed to where it managed to reach.
-To calculate the projected `playery` position, multiply it by `deltatime` divided by the sketch frame rate.
+To calculate the projected `playery` position, multiply it by `deltatime` divided by the required frame interval (33.3 milliseconds).

 {% highlight py %}
     ...
-    playery += yspeed * (deltatime/30)
+    playery += yspeed * (deltatime/33.3)
     ...
 {% endhighlight %}